Purdue-eCTF/scrape-bot/README.md

 ### Slack autodownload
 - `/modules/slack.ts`

 To set up the Slack integration, create a new Slack app in the [Slack API portal](https://api.slack.com/apps).
+After creating, you can copy in your Slack token and signing secret to `auth.ts`.

 ![image](https://gist.github.com/assets/60120929/3e8de891-ae53-406a-aaba-2d668967854e)